 I can trace my salvation in Christ to the influence of Harold and Ione Jeffries, who could trace their salvation in Christ to the controversial tent meetings of Aimee Semple McPherson.
 That young newsboy on the streets of Los Angeles declared more than the news that day.
 His words were prophetic in my life: By the grace of God, Aimee had done it again.

-Dorothy Jean Furlong, now in her 90s, served The Foursquare Church in pastoral ministry in the Northwest, Southern California and the Northeast before serving as faculty for 30 years at L.I.F.E.
+Dorothy Jean Furlong, who passed away in 2019 after this story was published, served The Foursquare Church in pastoral ministry in the Northwest, Southern California and the Northeast before serving as faculty for 30 years at L.I.F.E.
 Bible College (now called Life Pacific College) in California and for 10 years at L.I.F.E.
 Bible College East in Christiansburg, Va.
 She received an honorary doctorate of divinity in 1977 for her lifetime of service teaching Bible college students for ministry success.